 At Calderwood bullying is taken very seriously and children and parents are encouraged to report incidents as soon as they occur or come to light.
 Bullying is defined as 'the persistent unwanted behaviour by individual(s) towards another or others.'
 When children play, there will be one off minor incidents from time to time and it is therefore important to distinguish between serious incidents of bullying and learning to manage relationships with others.
-If you are concerned at all about bullying or poor behaviour towards your child, please contact the school as soon as possible as early intervention works best to resolve any issues.
+If you are concerned at all about bullying or poor behaviour towards your child, please contact the school as soon as possible as early intervention works best to resolve any issues promptly.

-In addition, a guideline (Management of Challenging Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with a very small number of children and young people who may display challenging behaviour at times.
-Early identification is crucial so that intervention can be provided to support children and young people to help them to address their issues and concerns.
+In addition, a guideline (Promoting Positive Relationships and Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
+Early identification is crucial so that intervention can be provided to support children and young people to help them address their issues and concerns.
 Staff training is provided to help develop the skills needed to respond to and manage challenging behaviour.
+A wide range of appropriate staff development opportunities has been developed for this purpose.